jsbots/AutoFish/README.md

 7. Find a good place to fish (watch the video).
    - All sides of the "Fishing zone" should be in the water (check the horizon).
    - Avoid any red and yellow colors in the "Fishing zone".
    - At first the bot will make 3 attempts to find the bobber, if it fails it will stop the app.
-It means that your fishing place isn't good enough, try to look for another one.
+It can mean that either you don't set video settings right or that your fishing place isn't good enough.
+Check the settings and try to look for another place.
 8. Don't use your keyboard and mouse while the bot is working.
 9. You can press **'space'** to stop the bot.
 10. Launch AutoFish (by using the shortcut or from CLI).